fatinetazi1/Thesis/README.md

 You can use any of the stages as a substitue for Demo Stereo.

 ### The Stages
-0. Demo Stereo with error estimation development
+0. Demo Stereo Original with error estimation development
-1. Demo Stereo with node potential development
+1. Demo Stereo 0 with node potential development
-2. Demo Stereo with edge potential development
-3. Demo Stereo with parameter estimation development
+2. Demo Stereo 1 with parameter estimation development